netdata/netdata/docs/guides/troubleshoot/monitor-debug-applications-ebpf.md

 sudo ./edit-config apps_groups.conf
 ```

 Scroll down past the explanatory comments and stop when you see `# NETDATA processes accounting`.
-Above that, paste
+Above that, paste in
-paste in the following text, which creates a new `dev` group and adds the `custom-app` process to it.
-Replace
+the following text, which creates a new `dev` group with the `custom-app` process.
+Replace `custom-app` with the name of
-`custom-app` with the name of your application's process name.
+your application's process name.

 Your file should now look like this: